HB-635

 Plain Language

-Operators may not make a companion chatbot available to a minor if the chatbot is capable of: encouraging self-harm, suicidal ideation, violence, drug/alcohol use, or disordered eating; offering unsupervised mental health therapy or discouraging the minor from seeking professional help; encouraging harm to others or illegal activity including CSAM creation; engaging in sexually explicit interactions or grooming; encouraging secrecy or isolation; prioritizing language mirroring or validation over safety; or optimizing engagement over safety guardrails.
-This is a capability-based prohibition — if the chatbot is capable of any listed behavior, it may not be made available to minors, regardless of whether the behavior actually occurs.
-The knowledge standard for minor status is governed by § 59.1-615(C) and shifts from actual knowledge (pre-2027) to a reasonable determination standard (post-2027).
+Operators may not make a companion chatbot available to a minor if the chatbot is capable of any of seven enumerated harmful behaviors: encouraging self-harm, suicidal ideation, violence, drug or alcohol use, or disordered eating; offering unsupervised mental health therapy or discouraging the minor from seeking professional help; encouraging harm to others or illegal activity including CSAM creation; engaging in sexually explicit interactions or luring minors into them; encouraging secrecy or self-isolation; prioritizing language mirroring or validation over safety; or allowing engagement optimization to override safety guardrails.
+The obligation is framed as a prohibition on making the chatbot available at all if it retains any of these capabilities for minors — operators must ensure these capabilities are blocked before a minor can access the system.

 Statutory Text